We have several Exede services available, depending on where you live.

 Good question!
 For more information, read our FAQ about data allowances.

-Yes and we recommend putting one in place.
+If you don’t have the Exede WiFi Modem or would prefer to use a different router, any modern router will work with Exede.
 A wireless router will allow you to create a home network with your Exede service.
 This will let you share the service wirelessly with your computer and other devices, such as tablets and smart phones.
 More detail about routers and home networks can be found here.

 A certified professional technician installs equipment and activates the Exede Internet service at your chosen location.
 The satellite mini-dish is about 30 inches wide x 28 inches high and can be easily mounted on a roof, outside wall or in the ground.
 A cable from the dish connects to the modem which connects to your computer via a short cable.
 Installations typically take 2-3 hours.
 Learn more about the installation process.